4teamwork/ftw.simplelayout/README.rst

 - ``ftw.simplelayout`` **development** profile - Installs non minified versions of *simplelayout.js* and *simplelayout.css* - for DEV environments.
 You need to install this profile on top of lib or the default profile

-This package uses the `Simplelayout Javascript Lib <https://github.com/4teamwork/ftw.simplelayout/ftw/simplelayout/browser/client>`_, which provides the basic functionality.
-Further this package provides a Plone integration of the Simplelayout Lib:

 - Overlays for manipulate blocks, such as adding, deleting and modifying.
 - Saving the current Simplelayout state.
 - Loading the configuration of a simplelayout page.